CaellumYHL/DeltaHacks2026/README.md

 **See how the news is shaped - not just what’s reported.**

-News Constellation is an AI-powered **media literacy tool** that visualizes how news stories relate to one another.
+Apogee is an AI-powered **media literacy tool** that visualizes how news stories relate to one another.
 Instead of consuming headlines in a linear feed, users explore a **3D semantic map of the news**, revealing topic clusters, coverage patterns, and under-reported stories.

 ---